copsTvFan/cops-episode-guide/guide.md

 2004-2005.

-**Covington, KY/Forth Worth, TX/Fresno, CA/Hamilton Co, OH/Jacksonville,
-FL/Mardi Gras 2004/New Orleans, LA/Passaic County NJ/Pierce County WA/Riverside
+- Covington, KY
+- Fort Worth, TX
+- Fresno, CA
+- Hamilton Co, OH
+- Jacksonville, FL
+- Mardi Gras 2004
+- New Orleans, LA
+- Passaic County, NJ
+- Pierce County, WA
+- Riverside County, CA
-County CA/San Bernardino County, CA**
+- San Bernardino County, CA

 ## CP-1701

 Aired 2004-05-15.

-**Mardi Gras 2004 Pt 1** (7:20 PM Roll Call) Sgt.
+**Mardi Gras 2004 Pt 1**

+- (7:20 PM Roll Call) Sgt.
 Al Miller gives the rules about flashing.
 A man dressed as a pirate flashes his penis and gets arrested.
 A female impersonator is caught showing it's breasts in front of the club it works at.
   Dave claims a woman stole $100 from him for beers and started fighting.
 It takes five cops to arrest him and he is bleeding profusely from his head.
   (10:43 PM Lewd Conduct) A drunk couple is caught having sex in the street.
   The guy is from Chicago, so doesn't know better.
-(10:58 PM Assault Call) A girl spit on a doorman and gets arrested.
+- (10:58 PM Assault Call) A girl spit on a doorman and gets arrested.
 She did it because she says he was rude and mean to her and can't believe she is going to jail.
 (11:34 PM Plainclothes Operations) A big fat black guy is caught running a three card monty table.
 He tries to run and gets caught and lies that he didn't know it was illegal, even though he had a lookout who is also busted.
-(12:09 AM) A Mexican man with blinking earrings is arrested for peeing in the street.
+- (12:09 AM) A Mexican man with blinking earrings is arrested for peeing in the street.
 He says he knows his rights.
 His friend is busted too.

 ## CP-1702

 Aired 2004-05-15.

-**Mardi Gras 2004 Pt 2** (10:23 PM Fight in Progress) 8th District -- Officer
+**Mardi Gras 2004 Pt 2**

-Patrick Rose and Leon Benoit III patrol looking for pick pockets, drunks and lewd conduct.
+- (10:23 PM Fight in Progress) 8th District -- Officer Patrick Rose and Leon Benoit III patrol looking for pick pockets, drunks and lewd conduct.
 Watch out for fights and hopefully no one gets hurt..
 Two guys are arrested for fighting.
 One is cut loose and the other is drunk and was just looking for a fight.
 (10:51 PM Task Force Street Patrol) A guy says a man was trying to grab his sister and he pushed him away.
 The guy gets arrested for battery since he touched her without permission.
 A guy from Canada is also arrested for showing his ass.
-(11:31 PM Fight in Progress) Three guys are fighting in a tiny bar.
+- (11:31 PM Fight in Progress) Three guys are fighting in a tiny bar.
 One guy stuck his hand up a girls' skirt and then hit her boyfriend and his friend started pounding him.
 They are arrested for assault & battery plus lewd conduct.
 Before they finish a big black guy started a fight in the club right next to them and gets arrested outside.
 (11:19 PM Suspicious Activity) A drunk white guy tries to put pills in girls drinks and then get them back to his hotel.
-(11:52 PM Fight in Progress) A crazy black guy is arrested and starts spitting in cops faces after being thrown out of a bar and banks his head against the walls.
+- (11:52 PM Fight in Progress) A crazy black guy is arrested and starts spitting in cops faces after being thrown out of a bar and banks his head against the walls.
 (12:01 AM) The crew of blue cleans the streets.

 ## CP-1703